 Breathe easy when your Linux computers are using ExpressVPN, no matter where you are.
 Network Lock works seamlessly with the ExpressVPN browser extensions, and you’ll get on-screen notifications whenever Network Lock engages—same as with the apps for Mac and Windows.

-ExpressVPN supports full leakproofing through the Android system settings, although this will disrupt split tunneling and access to local devices.
-To block internet access when your VPN connection drops while preserving access to local devices and split tunneling, choose the setting under Network Protection in its default position, toggled on.
+On Android, ExpressVPN supports full leakproofing through the Android system settings, although this will disrupt split tunneling and access to local devices.
+To block internet access when your VPN connection drops while preserving access to local devices and split tunneling, keep the setting under Network Protection in its default position, toggled on.